CASE STUDY – EMPLOYMENT INSURANCE (EI) APPLICATION MODERNIZATION

 Application homepage and wayfinding

-A central hub that gave users a clear entry point, visible section status, and a realistic time expectation upfront.
-If users knew where they were and what was coming, early drop-off would drop.
-User testing validated this.
-Participants moved through flows with significantly less hesitation.
+A central hub that gave users a clear entry point, visible section statuses, and a realistic time expectation upfront.
+If users knew where they were and what was coming, early drop-off would decrease.
+User testing validated this and participants moved through flows with significantly less hesitation.

 03